twilio/twilio-live-interactive-audio/README.md

 # Twilio Live Interactive Audio

 This project demonstrates an interactive live audio streaming app that uses [Twilio Live](https://www.twilio.com/docs/live) and [Twilio Video](https://www.twilio.com/docs/video).
-The project is setup as a monorepo that contains the frontend reference applications for iOS (Web and Android coming soon).
+The project is setup as a monorepo that contains the frontend reference applications for iOS.

 ## Features